-6.80 The trail approaches the rim of a giant bowl.
-In a while the forest becomes more deciduous.
+6.80 Approach the rim of a giant bowl.
+In a while, the forest becomes more deciduous.

-7.75 Reach the end of the Berrypicker Trail and turn left on Smiley Carriage Road.
-From here on the trail is marked with 2x4" LP Aqua blazes.
-A couple of hundred feet to the right are the remnants of 4-Mile Post, one of the old berrypicker settlements.
+7.75 Reach the end of the Berrypicker Footpath and turn left on Smiley Carriage Road.
+From here on, the trail is marked with 2x4" LP Aqua blazes.
+To the right (north) of this junction about a couple hundred feet, the remnants of 4-Mile Post, one of the old berrypicker settlements, can be found.

-8.05 Turn right onto the Mine Hole Trail which is an old fire road from Foordemoor Road up the mountain.
-The trail descends almost 1600 feet over the next 3 miles.
-(About 0.6 miles wesr on Smiley Road there are DEC lands - Witch's Hole - where camping is allowed.)
+8.05 Turn right onto the Mine Hole Footpath, which primarily follows an old fire road down to Foordmore Road.
+The trail descends almost 1600 feet over the next 3.5 miles.
+(About 0.6 mile west of this junction, following Smiley Carriage Road, are DEC lands where camping is allowed).

-8.10 An unmarked trail to the left leads a to a nearby cabin.
-In the next mile or so the trail crosses lots of slickrock sections where cairns are used to show the way.
+8.10 An unmarked trail to the left leads to a nearby cabin.
+In the next mile or so, the trail crosses several slickrock sections where cairns are used to show the way.

 10.70 Cross a seasonal stream.